 - GSM – Grams per square metre.
 This is the weight that paper is measured in.

 - PMS – Pantone Matching System.
 Spot Colours – each colour specified by a number.
 PMS Colours are best used when only a few colours to be printed.
 PMS can be transferred to CMYK for full colour printing.

-- CMYK – Short for Cyan, Magenta, Yellow & Black.
+- CMYK – Cyan, Magenta, Yellow & Black.
 4 colour process.
 Print colours for full colour printing.

-- RGB – Short for Red, Green & Blue.
+- RGB – Red, Green & Blue.
 Screen colours for use in web design – NOT FOR PRINTING.

 - Bleed – A few millimeters extra artwork passed the edge of the paper (artwork that goes to the edge of the paper, must have bleed added.
 So if is trimmed unevenly, white paper does not show).
 Generally 3mm bleed.